LukeShortCloud/rootpages/src/commands/permissions.rst

    "-m", "creates home dir using /etc/skel files" "-u", "provide a custom UID"
    "-g", "provide a custom GID"
-   "-p", "specifiy an encrypted password"
+   "-p", "specify an encrypted password"
    "-s", "choose their default shell"
    "-Z", "set the SELinux user for the user's login"